HOW A DALLAS PEDESTRIAN ACCIDENT LAWYER CAN HELP YOU WITH YOUR CLAIM

 - Failure to slow down before crosswalks or in school zones

-Our attorneys at The Patel Firm represent pedestrians and motorists injured in motor vehicle accidents, so do not hesitate to speak with our lawyers to learn more about your rights and options.
+Our injury lawyers at The Patel Firm are always ready to help pedestrians and motorists injured in motor vehicle accidents, so do not hesitate to speak with our experienced pedestrian lawyers to learn more about your rights and options.

 Each year, there are nearly 6,000 pedestrian accidents across Texas, resulting in more than 650 fatalities.
 Thousands of others sustain serious and devastating injuries because pedestrians are not protected by the shell of a vehicle, nor do they wear helmets or seatbelts to minimize the severity of injuries.

 Some of the most common types of injuries suffered by victims of pedestrian accidents include: